gavofyork/graypaper/README.md

 - [ ] No pages mappable in first 64 KB

 ### Final DA
-- [ ] Formalize as much as possible.
 - [ ] Migrate formalization & explanation:
   - [ ] guaranteeing-specific stuff into relevant section
   - [ ] assurance-specific stuff into relevant section
   - [ ] auditing-specific stuff into relevant section
-- [ ] Include an epochal on-chain lookup from Work Package hash to segments root.
-  - [ ] Allow import spec to be given as either WP hash (in case of being recent) or segments root.
-  - [ ] How can this work given that WP hash to segments-root needs to happen in-core?
-  - [ ] Include a bond to any SR->WPh lookups in the WR.
-  - [ ] Check these bonds only just prior to accumulation; if they fail, drop the report and reduce the guarantors' points.
-  - [ ] Update on-chain SR->WPh immediately at the time of being reported (don't want for accumulation).
-- [ ] Define Erasure Coding proof means
-  - [x] Define binary Merkle proof-generation function which compiles neighbours down to leaf.
-  - [ ] Define binary Merkle proof-verification function exists sequence of values which contains our value and Merklised to some root.

 ### Guaranteeing & Auditing
-- [ ] Guarantees by validator indices
 - [ ] Specify announcement signatures
 - [ ] Specify how to build perspective on other validators with announcements